 - Includes your employer’s fringe and overhead rates.
 (If selected, your employer will be asked to provide documentation of their fringe and overhead rate.)

-The deadline for applications is Friday, June 2, 2023.
+The deadline for applications has been extended to Thursday, June 15, 2023.
 However, applications will be reviewed on a rolling basis and recruitment may end early if a qualified candidate is selected before the deadline.
 Selection will be based on individuals’ qualifications and fit for the assignment and is contingent on a federal background check and IRP’s ability to contract with the candidate’s employer.